KevinRohn/KevinRohn.github.io/content/_index.md

 I am a software developer passionate about working on efficient software solutions for the building automation industry.

-I have experience in software engineering in a wide area such as embedded devices, IIoT, and high knowledge in software design thinking.
+I have experience in software engineering in a wide area such as embedded devices, IIoT, and high knowledge in design thinking for software engineering.
 <br>